 Remember - these are just suggestions!
 You can use the tools, approaches and guidance in the Adolescent Kit to build on (or add in) a focus on adolescents within nearly any humanitarian programme or intervention for children or youth.
 Do what works best for adolescents in your particular context.

-Link to the Possible Entry Points for the Adolescent Kit for more ideas on possible entry point programmes.
+Refer to the Possible Entry Points for the Adolescent Kit for more ideas on possible entry point programmes.

 2. Consider how you can use the Adolescent Kit to support adolescents